sechiller/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-     It would be interesting to bring in the pledged data to better understand the outcomes quantitatively and not just whether the play was successful.
+     To expand the analysis of Outcome Based on Goals, It would be interesting to bring in the pledged data to better understand the outcomes quantitatively and not just whether the play was successful.
+You could update the table to have average % pledged (compared to goal) and have that on the y axis with a separate line for failed and successful.
+It would also be valuable to combine these two analysis and visualize Pledged or Goal amount vs Launch date.